ztyyLV/web-twain-docs/indepth/faqs/develop/how-do-you-configure-the-scan.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop How Do You Configure The Scan
+title: How Do You Configure The Scan
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: How Do You Configure The Scan
-description: Dynamic Web TWAIN SDK Documentation FAQs How Do You Configure The Scan
+description: How Do You Configure The Scan
 ---

-# Develop
+# Development

 ## How do you configure the scan?

-: `DWT` provides two ways to set up a scan operation.
+`Dynamic Web TWAIN` provides two ways to set up a scan operation.

 * Change one setting at a time.
 Below are a few APIs, for example
   + [PageSize]({{site.info}}api/WebTwain_Acquire.html#pagesize)